electronicvisions/hbp-sp9-guidebook/building_models.rst

 possible to influence the partitioning and placement behaviours manually.

-For example, take the PyNN definition of a population from the "synfire chain" example discussed preivously, and shown below:
+For example, take the PyNN definition of a population from the "synfire chain" example discussed previously, and shown below:

 .. code-block:: python